Setting the Record Straight on Earthquakes - Rocky Planet

 - Destroy buildings: This shaking can bring down buildings that aren’t properly designed to withstand seismic waves.
 There can be two kinds of motion at the surface during an earthquake: side-to-side and rolling wave motion.
 Without reinforcement or specific design, buildings with weak plaster or concrete walls can easily collapse as we saw in Mexico City or Christchurch in 2011.

-- Liquify the ground: Areas built on loose sediment can experience liquefaction, where sand and mud can go from “solid” to “liquid” (think quicksand), causing buildings that aren’t built on bedrock to be heavily damaged or destroyed.
+- Liquefy the ground: Areas built on loose sediment can experience liquefaction, where sand and mud can go from “solid” to “liquid” (think quicksand), causing buildings that aren’t built on bedrock to be heavily damaged or destroyed.
 The Tōhoku earthquake caused some remarkable liquification that was caught on video.

 - Cause giant waves: Earthquakes that occur under the sea (or near large bodies of water) can cause massive waves known as tsunamis.
-The most famous recently have been the 2011 Tōhoku tsunami in Japan and the 2004 Sumatra tsunami in Indonesia.
+The most famous recent examples have been the 2011 Tōhoku tsunami in Japan and the 2004 Sumatra tsunami in Indonesia.
 In those cases, the tsunami was much worse for life and property than the large earthquake itself.
 The tsunamis are generated by either large landslides that move water or changes in the shape of the ocean floor.

-- Landslides: Big earthquakes can causes dozens or more landslides to occur, especially in areas with steep slopes.
+- Cause andslides: Big earthquakes can causes dozens or more landslides to occur, especially in areas with steep slopes.
 These landslides can be a major reason for loss of life and property, especially in earthquakes that occur in mountainous areas like Tibet.

-- Giant cracks to form: When faults move, they can cause cracks.
+- Cause giant cracks to form: When faults move, they can cause cracks.
 Now, they don’t open huge chasms like you see in disaster movies, but they can create fissures that you can follow for many kilometers.

-- Rise and lower the land surface: Just like creating cracks, earthquakes can make the land surface rise and fall depending on the motion on the fault.
+- Raise and lower the land surface: Just like creating cracks, earthquakes can make the land surface rise and fall depending on the motion on the fault.
 The M7.8 New Zealand earthquake in 2016 exposed the sea floor near the shore because the fault motion moved the land surface up meters.

 - Can cause more earthquakes nearby: Large earthquakes tend to have aftershocks that could be larger than the first earthquake.
 This is just the Earth responding to the changing stress released by the earthquake.

-Note: - UPDATE: They can cause social change: I’ve added this after reading this piece on how cities rebuild after disasters.